 Investment partnerships with non-UK resident partners should review their compliance procedures in respect of CRS and FATCA requirements.
 Where the partnership will be reporting details of non-UK investors under CRS or FATCA, it will no longer need to include Unique Taxpayer Reference (UTR) numbers for these persons on its partnership tax return, bringing some relief to the administrative burden on businesses in this sector.

 The new Tribunal process for resolving partner disputes over the amount of taxable profit share allocated to them by the partnership is welcome.
 As ever, however, partnerships should seek to avoid disputes arising through clear and carefully constructed agreements and ensuring the tax position is fully understood and agreed between the partners, particularly on retirements.

 Timing of changes

 The relaxation in respect of non-UK resident partners of investment partnerships will apply to partnership tax returns filed after Royal Assent to the Finance Bill, including in respect of periods ended prior to that date.
-The new rules for the allocation of partnership profit and losses will take effect for accounting periods beginning after the date of Royal Assent.
 All other changes will come into force from commencement of the 2018-19 tax year.

-If you would like advice or guidance on how to manage to impact of the changes announced in the Winter Draft Finance Bill 2017 to 2018 please get in touch.
+If you would like advice or guidance on how to manage to impact of the changes announced in the Finance Bill 2017-18 please get in touch.